SaChiaChe/Decision-Stump/README.md

 # Decision Stump
-A practie of decision stump.
+A practice of decision stump.

 ## How to run